lroberts77/roman_numerals_tdd/README.md

 * Write at least 8 tests including numbers 35, 469, 999 and 1948.

 ## <a name="Project">Project Direction</a>
+Practicing the TDD process to convert integers into roman numerals.

 ## <a name="Install">Installation</a>
 * To clone the repo